reproto/reproto/README.md

 * A compiler which generates code for [various languages].
 * A [semantic version checker] which verifies that modifications to schemas do not violate [semantic versioning].
-* A build system with a package manager and a `reproto.toml` [build manifest].
+* A build system with a package manager using a [build manifest].
 * A rich, markdown-based [documentation generator].
 * (eventually) A [central repository] of usable schemas.
-* [Structural code-generation] instead of template-based.
-  This permits reproto to generate idiomatic, well-indented code with sparse imports.
-  Similar to what you would write by hand.

 These things combined support an ecosystem where schemas can be maintained and shared across projects.